 KNOW YOUR RIGHTS AGAINST AGE DISCRIMINATION IN THE WORKPLACE

-Traditionally, the Age Discrimination In Employment Act or ADEA for short was the standing law for age discrimination against older employees.
-Recently, there has been an addition to this act called the Older Workers Benefit Protection Act.
-This was aimed to address areas like worker’s benefits and the right to sue that wasn’t covered in the previous act.
+Traditionally, the Age Discrimination In Employment Act (ADEA) was the standing law for age discrimination against older employees.
+Recently, there has been an addition called the Older Workers Benefit Protection Act (OWBPA).
+It addresses worker benefits and the right to sue that doesn’t get covered in the previous act.

 The new OWBPA act now makes it illegal for employers to do any of the following actions:

 - Require Older Workers To Waive Their Rights

 - Use Age As A Basis For Discrimination